muramasa64/preserve-rds-snapshot/README.md

 * EC2
   * describe_security_groups

 NOTE: describe_security_groups is required to get the AWS Account Number.
-You can use the '--aws-account-number' option instead.
+You can use the `--aws-account-number` option instead.

 ## Installation